pspdev/pspdev.github.io/installation/docker.md

 Docker can be used on almost every platform and offers and easy way to use the PSPDEV toolchain with very little setup.

-To use it, instatll Docker itself using the instructions [here](https://docs.docker.com/engine/install/).
+To use it, install Docker itself using the instructions [here](https://docs.docker.com/engine/install/).

 ## Toolchain
 {: .fs-6 .fw-700 }